How to cite this paper

 Engineering Publishing Technology Group, explore to what extent novel publishing applications

 can be composed from appropriately configured XML software with a minimum of programming.
-Our

-goal is to discover principles, patterns and procedures that reduce complexity and ensure
+goal is to discover principles, patterns and procedures that reduce complexity and

 sustainability when developing and maintaining Web applications.
-Modeling of persistent data
+Modeling of persistent

-and forward engineering of data models into XML schemas are one building block of a metamodel
+and forward engineering of data models into XML schemas are one building block of

-for publishing applications that Thomas Schöpf, another member of our group, develops in his
+for publishing applications that Thomas Schöpf, another member of our group, develops

 PhD thesis “Eine Software-Architektur für webbasierte